-In this study, we work with 36 spring-fed streams and 20 runoff-fed streams across the western United States in the Oregon Cascades, southwestern Montana, eastern Idaho, northern Arizona, northern California, and the Ozarks in Missouri, and 2 additional spring-fed streams in El Tatio Geyser Field in Chile (Table 1).
-Bankfull discharge ranges from the approximately 10^{-3} m3/s discharge springs in Arizona (Griffiths, Anderson, and Springer, 2008) to Big Springs, MO at 13 m3/s (USGS, 2018), with precipitation varying by only a factor of 4 in the North American examples.
-The streambeds generally consist of glacial outwash or alluvium.
-All streams included in this study have erodible banks.
-Streams in this study are generally single-threaded with some examples of multi-threaded reaches in channels, generally coinciding with large amounts of LW.
+- In this study, we work with 36 spring-fed streams and 20 runoff-fed streams across the western United States in the Oregon Cascades, southwestern Montana, eastern Idaho, northern Arizona, northern California, and the Ozarks in Missouri, and 2 additional spring-fed streams in El Tatio Geyser Field in Chile (Table 1).
+Bankfull discharge ranges from the approximately $10^{-3}$ m/s discharge springs in Arizona (Griffiths, Anderson, and Springer, 2008) to Big Springs, MO at 13 m/s (USGS, 2018), with precipitation varying by only a factor of 4 in the North American examples.
+The streambeds generally consist of glacial outwash or alluvium - 70 glacial outwash or alluvium.